 We have worked within highly space-constrained airports, such as Heathrow, to carry out Asset Replacement projects, including HBS ECAC Standard 3 upgrade, T4 Asset replacement sorter, T5 EBS upgrade and T3 IB check-in.

 Integrating baggage into the airport

 Our unique experience with baggage processes involves looking at the whole airport holistically.
 We undertake full airport reviews to understand the full holistic baggage and check-in operational requirements analysis.
 Such a project for three airports in Saudi Arabia – Prince Abdul Mohsen Bin Abdulaziz International Airport at Yanbu, Prince Nayef Bin Abdulaziz Airport at Qassim and Hail Airport – included the complete end to end departures and arrivals baggage solutions examining check-in desks, kiosks, baggage make-ups points, baggage reclaims and the departure/arrivals area.
 Our holistic knowledge also helped future proof all three of the airport’s baggage handling systems, developing culturally-aware models and solutions to support predicted Passenger & Baggage demand and capacity requirements and meeting IATA standards.

 As global experts, we create capacity and operational efficiency by understanding not just the baggage process but how it links with passengers, transit vehicles, ground support equipment and flights.
 Our strategic alliance with NATS enables us to provide unique kerbside to airspace consulting, modelling, and forecasting to help you solve the most complex capacity challenges.
-We gain unique insights into across your operation, giving the right information at the right level to stakeholders, aiding decision making and facilitating the entire airport to work together to solve issues.
+We gain unique insights across your operation, giving the right information at the right level to stakeholders, aiding decision making and facilitating the entire airport to work together to solve issues.